Keith Raffel: Political career

-Business/Academic Career
+Business/academic career

 Raffel served in a number of executive roles with ROLM from 1982 to 1989 and with Echelon Corporation from 1989 to 1996.
 In 1996, he founded UpShot Corporation, a software company that delivered Internet-based customer relationship management and sales automation tools for businesses.
 UpShot was the first company in Silicon Valley to provide cloud computing solutions.
 Within two years, UpShot released its first product, and by 2003 the company provided services for small, midsize, and large organizations.
 UpShot competed with Salesforce.com for market share among large, Fortune 1000 companies.
 In July 2003, Salesforce.com filed a complaint against UpShot in the United States District Court for the Northern District of California, claiming that advertising put out by Raffel's firm had violated state and federal laws pertaining to fair business competition.
 Raffel argued that his firm's ads were truthful, and noted that Salesforce.com had been aggressive in its advertising, particularly in targeting Siebel Systems.
-He was quoted as saying, "Salesforce suing over an ad is like the person who kills both his parents and then asks for mercy because he's an orphan."
+He was quoted as saying, “Salesforce suing over an ad is like the person who kills both his parents and then asks for mercy because he's an orphan.”

 In November 2003, Siebel Systems purchased UpShot for $70 million.
 Raffel then worked for Siebel until 2006, when it was purchased by Oracle Corporation.
 He remained with Oracle until 2008.
 At Siebel, Raffel served as group vice president of the company's OnDemand operation, where he oversaw a series of software upgrades and added features to provide social networking and market segmentation tools to his firm's customers.
 In June 2011 Raffel joined Complete Genomics as Senior Vice President and Chief Commercial Officer.
-The life sciences company, based in the Mountain View, California, began operations in 2006, and provides sequencing and analysis of human genomic data.
+The life sciences company, based in the Mountain View, California, provided sequencing and analysis of human genomes.
 He left the company in June 2013 three months after it was purchased by the Chinese company, BGI-Shenzhen.
-Since September 2017, he has been at Harvard University where he serves as writer-in-residence in Mather House, a fellow at the Office of Career Services, and a lecturer at the Paulson School of Engineering and Applied Sciences.
-He has co-taught a course on technology policy and ethics for each of the past three academic years.
+Since 2017, he has been at Harvard University as a resident scholar in Mather House, an adviser to undergraduates, and a fellow in the Office of Career Services.
+He also served as a lecturer at the Paulson School of Engineering and Applied Sciences, where he developed and co-taught a course on technology policy and ethics.